Did I Blink God?…This Is the Story of My Little Boy!

 Winter was a whole new adventure including snow, "up to your elbows," as you put it.
 You loved the outdoors and sports.
 You enjoyed great friends and lots of good times and memory making.
 Ten beautiful years have swooshed by, today you are seventeen, and it is your graduation day.
 Did I blink God?

 All of me even if I lose a piece of it

 My little boy ran and played hard

-My little boy ran and played hard, making up for lost time as his sweet beautiful heart healed.
+My little boy ran and played hard, making up for lost time as his sweet, beautiful heart healed.
 You and your sister were always close, cohorts in crime getting into everything, and I loved every stinking minute of it.
-When you were eight years old you began to realize things could get a little hairy for us.
+When you were eight years old, you began to realize things could get a little hairy for us.
 I was a little sick, but not too bad, just enough to rock your world and that of your daddy and big sister.
-You jumped into my lap when I was getting a treatment and said, “ Do mommies die?”
-I responded with a lump in my throat, thinking about my own connection to my mommy and the powerful bond we have.
+You jumped into my lap when I was getting treatment and said, “ Do mommies die?”
+I responded with a lump in my throat, thinking about my connection to my mommy and the powerful bond we have.
 I said,” Well baby yes, we all die and go to be with Jesus one day, but, for now, I plan to stay right here.
-I just have to take medicine a different way sometimes.”
-The trust in your eyes gave me a strength like you will never know, and I thank you for that trust.
+I have to take medicine a different way sometimes.”
+The trust in your eyes gave me strength like you will never know, and I thank you for that trust.
 I thank God for letting me watch the story of you!

 He loves Jesus